SNCFdevelopers/API-trains-sncf/source/integration.rst

 This document describes how to use the SNCF API based on navitia via the v1 interface, and the returned resources.
 Navitia is an Open Source software developed by Canal TP. (www.canaltp.fr)

-The SNCF API handle to :
+The SNCF API handles:

-* compute journey from and to "station" or "administrative region"
+* journeys from and to "station" or "administrative region"
-* display next departures or arrivals
+* next departures or arrivals
-* display route schedules
+* route schedules
+* stop schedules
 * lexicographical search (autocomplete)

 The SNCF API contains theorical train data for the following commercial modes : TGV, TER, Transilien, Intercités.